Medieval History / Delhi Sultanate

 Khilji Dynasty Rulers

-The Khilji dynasty, also called the Khalji dynasty, is known for its ferocity, conquests in South India and for successfully defending the repeated invasions of
+The Khilji dynasty rulers are known for their ferocity, conquests in South India and for successfully defending the repeated invasions of

 Alauddin Khilji (1296 - 1316 AD)

-- If we talk about Alauddin Khilji, his real name is Ali Gurshasp.
-He is the greatest among all the Delhi Sultans.
-Earlier, he served as the Governor of Kara.
-He assassinated
+- Ali Gurshasp is the original name of Alauddin Khilji.
+He is the greatest ruler among Delhi Sultanate kings.
+Earlier, he served as the Governor of

 - A noble named Ghiyas-ud-din Tughlaq killed Khusro Khan and announced himself as the Sultan and hence Tughlaq dynasty